-This SPS PS preferentially uses the term "SPS SIS health" to describe the status indicated by the real-time health-related information broadcast by each satellite as part of the SPS SIS (see paragraph 2.3.2).
+This SPS PS preferentially uses the terms "SPS SIS health" or "SPS signal health" to describe the status indicated by the real-time health-related information broadcast by each satellite as part of the SPS SIS (see paragraph 2.3.2).
 Occasionally, for consistency with prior usage, this SPS PS may also use the terms "satellite health" or "space vehicle health".